The short version

 Put plainly

-If you want to find every owner of warehouses over 50,000 sqft in Tarrant County so you can call them about an off-market opportunity — that's Reonomy.
-They're built for filtering the ownership universe.
+If you want to find every owner of warehouses over 50,000 sqft in Tarrant County so you can call them about an off-market opportunity, that's Reonomy.
+They are genuinely good at filtering the ownership universe.

-If you want to find every operator around your just-briefed listing at 2100 W Bardin Rd so you can call the same-building tenant today and close the lease in eight weeks — that's SCAYLED.
+If you want to find every operator around your just-briefed listing at 2100 W Bardin Rd so you can call the same-building tenant today and close the lease in eight weeks, that's SCAYLED.
+When I worked listings in Auckland, this was the workflow I ran manually every time.
+The brokers I work with in DFW run the same play.
+Building it into a product was the obvious move.

 Many brokers run both.
 They prospect different sides of the deal.